-Used oil analysis is one of the most potent tools in your vehicle-maintenance arsenal.
-It effectively provides a glimpse inside your engine to gauge lubricant and component condition without so much as removing a bolt or bloodying a knuckle.
-And it’s simple and inexpensive.
+Used oil analysis is one of the most potent tools in your maintenance arsenal.
+It provides a simple, inexpensive and accurate glimpse inside your engine or equipment to help gauge lubricant and component condition, without removing a bolt or bloodying a knuckle.
 Here’s how to perform oil analysis.

 What is oil analysis?

-You take a sample of the lubricant and ship it to a qualified laboratory.
+To have your oil analyzed, you must take a sample of the lubricant and ship it to a qualified laboratory.
 Technicians subject the lubricant to a range of tests to determine the concentration of wear metals, fuel dilution, the lubricant’s total base number (TBN), oxidation and other information.
-The lab sends you a report that shows lubricant condition and includes a brief explanation and recommendations for future service.
+The lab will return a report on the lubricant’s condition and includes a brief explanation and recommendations for future service.

-Determining the condition of the oil inside your engine offers a number of benefits, all of which save you time, money and hassle in the future.
+Determining the condition of the oil inside your engine offers several benefits, all of which can save you time, money and hassle in the future.

-Monitoring the condition of the oil allows you to optimize drain intervals so you can capitalize on the fluid’s full service life.
-Performing fewer oil changes minimizes maintenance costs and, for businesses that depend on vehicle availability, maximizes uptime.
-It also vastly reduces the amount of waste oil you have to truck to the recycling facility, helping the environment.
+Monitoring the condition of the oil allows you to optimize drain intervals, so you can maximize the fluid’s service life.
+Performing fewer oil changes minimizes maintenance costs and reduces downtime for businesses that depend on equipment and vehicle availability.
+It also reduces the amount of waste oil, which helps the environment.

-Oil analysis identifies dirt, wear particles, fuel dilution, coolant and other contaminants that can cause catastrophic failure or significantly shorten equipment life.
-Arming yourself with this information allows you to proactively fix problems before they spiral out of control.
+Oil analysis identifies dirt, wear particles, fuel dilution, coolant and other contaminants that can cause catastrophic failure or significantly shorten equipment life, allowing you to proactively fix problems before they happen.

 How to perform oil analysis